The Rule of 100: Complete Guide to Discount Perception Psychology

 How it works:

-- Identify hesitant visitors (exit intent, time on page, scroll behavior)
+- Identify walk-away visitors (exit intent, time on page, scroll behavior)

 - Show discount only to those who need convincing